obsei/obsei/README.md

 - **Analyzer/Segmenter**: Sentiment and Text classification (QA, Natural Search, FAQ, Summarization etc planned in future)
 - **Sink/Informer**: HTTP API, ElasticSearch, DailyGet, and Jira (Salesforce, Zendesk, Hubspot, Slack, Microsoft Team, etc planned in future)
 - **Processor/WorkflowEngine**: Simple integration between Source, Analyser and Sink (Rich workflows using rule engine planned in future)
+- **Convertor**: Very important part, which convert data from analyzer format to the format sink understand.
+It is very helpful in any customizations, refer `dailyget_sink.py` and `jira_sink.py`.

 **Note:** In order to use some integrations you would need credentials, refer following list -
 - [Twitter](https://twitter.com/): To make authorized API call, get access from [dev portal](https://developer.twitter.com/en/apply-for-access).
 Read about [search api](https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction) for more details.